Kenneth Copeland: Kenneth Copeland Ministries

 In 1967, after attending Kenneth E. Hagin's Pastor Seminars, Copeland and his wife Gloria founded Kenneth Copeland Ministries (KCM) in Fort Worth, Texas.
 The ministry's motto is "Jesus is Lord".
 Kenneth Copeland Ministries has six international offices in Canada, Africa, Asia, Australia, Europe, and Ukraine.
 He preaches prosperity theology and is part of the Word of Faith movement, which teaches that financial blessing and physical well-being are the will of God for believers, and that material and financial success are a sign of divine favor.
 This may be unlocked through giving to ministry, and Copeland has written that parishioners will get a "hundredfold" return on their investment through "giving to God" by offering to his ministry.

 Television and other programming

 Since 1967, Copeland's ministry has held three-to-six-day conventions across the United States.
 KCM still holds an annual Southwest Believer's Convention in his hometown of Fort Worth during the first week of August.
 Kenneth and Gloria Copeland also preach and minister at other conventions and conferences throughout the world.

 On May 27, 1971, KCM began a one-hour television program called The Word of Faith.
 In 1972, a television program called The Prayer Group was launched.
 This was a half-hour television program aired across the United States.

-Believer's Voice of Victory

 In 1989, the weekly show The Word of Faith was replaced by a daily series called Believer's Voice of Victory.
+Mike Huckabee, a 2008 Republican presidential primary candidate, made six appearances on the program.